wearespindle/filterql/README.md

 If you want to report an issue see the [CONTRIBUTING.md](https://github.com/wearespindle/filterql/blob/develop/CONTRIBUTING.md) file for more info.

 We will be happy to answer your other questions at opensource@wearespindle.com

+## Added something for gitlab

+Here is some text for you to review on gitlab.